Words, Women, and the World Wide Web: A Lesson from Miriam

 Remember what He did to Miriam by the way.

-He alone is the Righteous Judge.
+He alone, His Word Alone-- is the Righteous Judge.

 Comments